Guscah/HipotesaRestAPI/README.md

 ## Getting Started

-This is an overview of Hipotesa Cloud Architecture, what the prequisites are, how to download and use the app, public APIs guidance for developers, and more.
+This is an overview of Hipotesa Cloud Architecture, what the prequisites are, how to download and use the app, open APIs guidance for developers, and more.

 <p align="center">
     <img src="https://github.com/Guscah/HipotesaRestAPI/blob/main/Cloud%20Configuration.png">